dkomanov/dkomanov.github.io/content/blog/2023-02-05_mysql-blob-fetch-performance-in-java/index.md

 ![localhost, Java vs UNCOMPRESS, throughput bytes per second](./java-vs-mysql-localhost.png)

-We may see that only for highest compression ratios Java wins.
+We may see that only for highest compression ratio Java wins.
 In other cases MySQL is faster.
 Which probably means that `UNCOMPRESS` implementation from MySQL is faster (it makes sense as Java does plenty of memory copy and some allocations).

 ### lz4 vs Uncompressed